umbraco/UmbracoDocs/13/umbraco-ums/marketers-and-editors/personalization/extending-personalization/implement-your-own-segment-parameters.md

 ## 2. AngularJS definition

-We have implemented the business logic for the segment parameter in the previous step, but the parameter cannot be added to your segments in the backoffice yet.
+We implemented the business logic for the segment parameter in the previous step, however, the parameter cannot be added to your backoffice segments yet.
 In this step we will add some JavaScript + HTML to enable you to add and configure your segments in the uMarketingSuite segment builder.

 This step will once again show concrete code samples that belong to our demo parameter "**Day of week**".
 You will need to create a folder somewhere in **App\_Plugins\** of your website that will hold the new files.
 For this example we name it "**day-of-week**".
 The folder and contents look like this: